Cable TV is so 2009!

 Like Disney+, HBO Now/HBO Max is a work in progress.
 With a set launch date of May 2020, HBO promises to feature every episode of the network’s 45+ year history of content.
 Think of your fan-favorite original series, including everything from Game of Thrones to Sex and the City.

 The online streaming service also promises to feature blockbuster hits before their competitors.
 If they can deliver on that one, we may be in love.
-With initial rates set at $14.99/month, this may be a streaming service worth looking into.
+This may be a streaming service worth looking into, with initial rates set at $14.99/month.

 13. fubo TV